CancerRxGene/gdsctools/doc/source/settings.rst

 Overview
 -----------

-When using the :class`~gdsctools.anova.ANOVA` instance or you wish to create an HTML report (see :ref:`html`), all tunable settings are accessible from an attribute called :attr:`settings`::
+When using the :class:`~gdsctools.anova.ANOVA` instance or you wish to create an HTML report (see :ref:`html`), all tunable settings are accessible from an attribute called :attr:`settings`::